Questions about Dentist Appointments

 Unlike popular belief, teeth whitening does not make your teeth whiter, but it works by removing yellow and brown stains that are deep into enamel, and by doing so, it reveals the natural color of your teeth.
 If your teeth are naturally white, and you have a lot of teeth staining due to smoking tobacco or drinking coffee, you should notice a significant whitening effect after teeth bleaching.
 However, if your teeth have naturally yellower shades, you might not notice much of a change.
 Please consult your Brooklyn dentist before proceeding with the treatment.

-Does 1st Impression Dental have an exceptional dentist close by me in Bushwick?
+Does Brooklyn Dentist have an exceptional dentist close by me in Bushwick?

 Yes.
-1st Impression Dental is not a chain, and it is only one super nice dentist office near you in Bushwick.
+This Brooklyn Dental office is not a chain, and it is only one super nice dentist office near you in Bushwick.
 We are a local dentist in Crown Heights, but we are easily accessible via public transportation.
 If you are a patient in Bushwick, Clinton Hill, Boerum Hill, Brooklyn Heights, Dumbo, or even a patient in NYC, you can take trains 2, 3, 4, or 5 to Franklin Avenue Subway Station.
 We are within walking distance of the Franklin Avenue Subway Station.

 I have been looking for good family dental care in Fort Greene.
 Do you see children?